MeghdadMirabi/bidding-tracker/README.md

 ---
 ### Performance Tests

-The project includes performance benchmarks to evaluate the auction system under different workloads.
+The project includes performance benchmarks to evaluate the system under different workloads.
 These tests measure throughput, latency, and memory usage for various bidding and query scenarios, using an in-memory repository.

 #### Benchmark Approach